Apillon/grants/DID Vault Application.md

 ## Project Overview :page_facing_up:

 ### Overview
-This project will bring new service to the Web3 infrastructure: encrypted storage of KILT or any other Polkadot generated DID credentials.
-DID Vault is therefore a Web3, end to end encrypted way of storing user DID credentials, removing the need of DID local storage, management, usage of Sporran  wallet, and opening up the possibility of DID usage in Web3 Mobile Apps.
+With this project we will implement DID Vault for Polkadot ecosystem.
+This will be a new service within the existing Web3 infrastructure.
+It will provide an encrypted storage of KILT or any other future Polkadot generated DID credentials.
+DID Vault is therefore a Web3, end to end encrypted way of storing user DID credentials, removing the need of DID local storage, management, usage of Sporran  wallet, and opening up the possibility of DID usage in future Web3 applications (mobile & web).

 DID Vault is a layer higher than KILT, therefore the DID's are generated and managed 100% on KILT protocol, but once created the users may store DID credentials in DID Vault.
 DID Vault also enables integration to other Web3 services, allowing users to login with their DID without the need of any wallets, DID.json files and other friction, which is currently present.